Data Protection Policy | IRIS

 13.11.1 Guest House

-13.11.3 Rooms in the Main Building and in Lecture Hall Complexes A, B, and C
+13.11.3 Rooms in the Main Building, Lecture Hall Complexes A and C, and CIDS

 13.13 Gyan